 Clear and transparent policies and procedures matter because they make sure everyone understands their responsibilities and professional boundaries.

-Our practical guidance will offer suggestions for policies and procedures and provide a template for developing a policy to address staff-to-student sexual misconduct.
-It will also provide examples of such policies and procedures from universities.
+Our accompanying practical guide offers suggestions for policies and procedures and provide a template for developing a policy to address staff-to-student sexual misconduct.
+It also provides examples of such policies and procedures from universities.